 How to Read this Map | Color signifies Austrian state.
 For example, all day hiking trails in the state of Tyrol are highlighted in coral red.
 Click on the trails and icons to learn more about each trail.

-• Teal: Lower Austria
+Lower Austria Hikes

 Hiking-Themed Austria Itineraries

-Use these road trip itineraries for inspiration:
+Use our road trip itineraries for trip planning inspiration:

 The Wachau World Heritage Trail is a 180 km long-distance hiking trail in the Wachau Valley in Lower Austria.
 The trail is broken down into 14 stages.